allenc12/42_SnowCrash/level00/README.md

 level00:~ $
 ```

-Search for suspicious files using `find`
+Search for suspicious files using `find` on a whim with no hints whatsoever
 ```bash
 level00:~ $ find / -type -f -user flag00 2>/dev/null
 /usr/sbin/john